 There’s also nothing better to give and receive than a piece of great art.
-You might’ve forgotten this, but film is often a form of widely accessible art, and people love film.
-They even sometimes love to own film, even though the thought of physical media gives some people hives.
+And you might’ve forgotten this, but film is often a form of widely accessible art, and people love film.
+They even sometimes love to own a film – even though the thought of physical media gives some people hives.

 The Valley of the Dolls

 This titillating classic has everything you want, and don’t want.
 Gay, straight, whatever, this is the movie all film buffs must own.

 In a Lonely Place

 While not a gay film, there’s always something gay-ish about old Hollywood.
 And while Mr Bogart was certainly not gay, his wife, Lauren Bacall, was a gay icon.
 This drama will give you the sads, but man, is it beautiful.

 There’s something wonderfully queer about punk rock, and nothing is more punk rock than the tale of Sid & Nancy.
 This documentary details their final moments together on that fateful night in the Chelsea Hotel.

 A complicated psychological drama with powerhouse performances and high sexual tension.